ffedox/eptic-pipeline-2025/README.md

 # eptic-pipeline

-Developer-side code for the construction of EPTIC.
+Developer-side code and documentation for the construction of EPTIC.

 # Installation